formio/help.form.io/_paragraphs/tutorials/walkthroughs/phraseapp/structure.md

   * app.component.ts
   * app.module.ts

-If we inspect out `app.module.ts` file we can see that our components have been added automatically our project.
+If you inspect the `app.module.ts`, you can see that our components have been automatically added to the project.
-Additionally in our assets folder lets create 2 files inside a i18n directory.
+Additionally, in our assets folder, create the following two files inside a i18n directory.

   * assets ▼
     * i18n ▼
       * en.json
       * es.json

-Inside en.json place the following JSON object
+Inside the en.json file, place the following JSON object:

 ```
 {